Connect with others who understand.

 Tips for Selecting a Moisturizer

-Remember that your skin may change over time, and a product that once worked well may stop providing relief.
-Furthermore, some products may work better than others depending on where flare-ups occur on your body.
+Your skin may change over time, and a product that once worked well may stop providing relief.
+You may also find that some products work better than others, depending on where flare-ups occur on your body.

-If you have any questions or concerns about selecting a moisturizer for your skin, talk to your doctor or dermatologist.
-They likely have additional insight on OTC products that could work for you.
+If you have any questions or concerns about selecting a moisturizer for your skin, talk to your dermatologist or atopic dermatitis specialist.
+They can recommend OTC products that may work for you and help you avoid those that could trigger a flare.

 MyEczemaTeam Member Recommendations